Rosuav/TwitchTips/ViewCounts.md

 ## When these figures are NOT important

 When you're deciding what to do.
-When you're deciding what time to stream When you're deciding pretty much anything about your stream!
+When you're deciding what time to stream.
+When you're deciding pretty much anything about your stream!
 Stream what works for you, don't try to "follow the numbers"; don't play the most popular games, or the most popular days of week, just for the sake of "getting viewers".
 Be what